 Sociological research is an integral component of the sociology curriculum.
 Testing theoretical knowledge in the field is the basis for proving new theories and trends.
 Students learn about quantitative research methods as well as how to conduct field studies.
 Department professors are active in many research projects.

-Daniel Egan is currently working on a study of the role war and military theory play in social theory.
-His areas of expertise include social theory, social inequality, political sociology, war and peace, and globalization.
+Daniel Egan is working on a study of the role war and military theory play in social theory.
+His areas of expertise include social theory, social inequality, political sociology, war and peace and globalization.

 Thomas Piñeros Shields presented at the Harvard University symposium on “Illegality, Youth and Belonging” in October 2013.
 He has been a member of the planning committee for URBAN and has organized a round table discussion “How Can DREAMers be Partners in Community Based Research?” at the American Sociology Association (ASA) in San Francisco in August 2014.

-Paula Rayman will be doing research as a visiting scholar at Queens University in Belfast Ireland and at University of Haifa in Israel in fall 2014 on a project entitled, "Building Positive Peace and Gender Equity" that builds upon post-conflict case study material from both Northern Ireland and Israel/Palestine and include interviews with women leaders from nonviolent resistance movements in both regions.
+Paula Rayman conducted research as a visiting scholar at Queens University in Belfast Ireland and at University of Haifa in Israel in fall 2014 on a project entitled, "Building Positive Peace and Gender Equity" that builds upon post-conflict case study material from both Northern Ireland and Israel/Palestine and includes interviews with women leaders from nonviolent resistance movements in both regions.
 In addition Rayman will continue to be director of the Middle East Center for Peace, Development and Culture at UMass Lowell and work with the provost on deepening our partnerships in the region.
 She is working with the Chancellor's Office on the Women and Public Service Program (WPSP), based at the Woodrow Wilson International Center in Washington D.C.
-In spring 2015 she plans to teach an upper level undergraduate/graduate course, Strategies for Conflict Resolution.

 Reflecting on her experiences in service learning, Charlotte Ryan also published “A Bridge is not Just a Metaphor: Building Sustainable Community-university Partnerships through Service Learning Projects,” In Service Sociology and Academic Engagement in Social Problems, Treviño and McCormack, Eds.
 Burlington, Vt: Ashgate.
 The "Journal of Poverty" summer 2014 issue features Ryan’s article, “Building Public Will: The Battle for Affordable - and Supportive - Housing” co-authored with Rhode Island homeless rights advocates Jim Rcyzek and Karen Jeffreys.
 Janelle Diaz, UMass Lowell sociology graduate organized the literature review for the article and is co-author.
 Ryan has been committed to publishing research with community partners.
 She is a member of the Urban Publication team working to develop guidelines to facilitate the publication of community-based research now common in public health journals.
 She presented these guidelines for feedback at an URBAN roundtable in San Francisco in August.

 Susan Thomson presented the paper, "The Concerto and the Peacock: Ethnographic Fieldwork and the Music of Seraikela Chhau Dance" at the American Anthropological Association Annual Meeting in Chicago during November 2013, and also presented the paper "Musician, Researcher, Bohu: Gender and the Ethnographic Research Process" at the UMass Lowell Gender Studies Conference in February, 2014.
 During the fall semester, 2013, in partnership with the Tsongas Industrial History Center, she worked with service-learning students in her social anthropology course to update the museum exhibit "Mill Girls and Immigrants" at the Mogan Cultural Center.
-The new exhibit, including profiles of refugees from Iraq, Bhutan, Congo and Burma, will be opened in Fall, 2014.
-Susan gave a paper about the creation of this exhibit at the American Ethnological Society/Visual Anthropology meeting in Boston during April, 2014.
+The exhibit, including profiles of refugees from Iraq, Bhutan, Congo and Burma, opened in Fall 2014.
+Susan gave a paper about the creation of this exhibit at the American Ethnological Society/Visual Anthropology meeting in Boston, April 2014.